 - Secondary News Sources: For secondary sources such as ethnic media, local media, or other news reports provide titles that were the basis for the piece.
 Trade journal articles also fall under this category.

-Blasters and Seniors must pay attentions to the following key areas.
+Blasters and Reviewers must pay attention to the following key areas.

 Citations and annotations are expected to be included in a story when:

 - Citations are central to substantial and investigative work.

 - Citations are included in other significant stories.

 - Assess the information you want to provide in order to protect your sources and to take into account local legislation on defamation and copyright.